Tips & Advices/ FAQs

 INCA TRAIL LIMITED SPACES

 Yes.
 To protect the historical trail, the number of people allowed to hike the Inca Trail each day is limited to 500.
-That is why, you should reserve your space as soon as possible.
-Spaces can be filled up three to four months in advance.
+That is why, you should reserve your space as earlier as possible.
+Spaces can be filled up three to five months in advance.
 Spaces fill more quickly in the high tourist season, from May to September.
 More information about the ticket availability for Inca trail at Inca Trail Permits & Availability page.

 A little pre-planning can make your trip go a lot smoother.
 Several weeks before your trip, make a list of what you will need to take with you.
 Make sure your personal documents (passports, visas, driver’s license) are in order and that you have enough prescription medications to last through the trip.
 We suggest that you make photocopies of passports, visas, personal ID and any other important travel documents and pack them separately from the originals.
 Pack a list of medications including dosage and generic names.
 If you lose the originals while traveling, you’ll have copies for easier reporting and replacement.
 You may consider bringing a small supply of over the counter medications for headaches and/or anti-diarrhea pills, altitude sickness pills.
 We recommend that you pack a portable alarm clock.
 Avoid placing valuables such as cameras in your checked luggage.
 Airplane pressure can cause similar pressure in your body, most notably in ears, as well as liquid tubes and bottles.
 Your physician can suggest medication for decongestion.
 As for the liquid containers, we suggest that you squeeze out excess air from those containers and place into Ziploc bags to catch any leaks.